Dynamic carrier control: Advantages and disadvantages of MDCL methods

 The main reason for using either MDCL method (or the combination of the two) is to save power and money.
 Alternatively, for the same total power consumption, the transmission coverage can be somewhat improved.
 The AMC method has two other advantages.
 It limits the peak voltages on transmitter and antenna circuits, possibly preventing damaging arcs.
 Also, if the degree of AMC is properly adjusted, the power drawn from the mains can be kept nearly constant with modulation.
 This is especially important when operating from a local generator.
 With conventional DCC the load variations on a generator are made worse.
 With both methods, the main disadvantage is marginal loss of coverage, comparable to running slightly less power.
 Also in lower signal strength parts of the coverage area, a station using Dynamic Carrier Control may be more likely to be skipped on digital-tuned radios during seek/scan tuning (if the frequency is passed during carrier reduction), an issue compounded by manual tuning (instead of seek/scan) selection not being easy on some receivers.

 Operational use

-When running a transmitter with DCC, these settings are recommended to optimize power savings versus the listener's receiver "signal lock" loss.
+When running a transmitter with DCC, these settings are recommended (according to whom?) to optimize power savings versus the listener's receiver "signal lock" loss.